First, make the niche narrower.

 - Content advantageCan you add examples, calculators, templates, workflow judgment, or clearer criteria?

 The Affiliate Niche Validation Calculator uses those same five checks to give a quick pre-build score.
+If a specific program looks promising, use the affiliate offer fit workflow before applying or building the money page.

 Model the commission math conservatively.